The 5 Key Questions to Help Make the Right Build vs. Buy Software Decision

 While these questions are important to ask, your team should understand the advantages and disadvantages of building versus buying.

-Building custom software comes down to a few significant benefits for an organization:
+Building custom software comes down to a few significant benefits for an organization.
+Below are 9 advantages broken down in detail.

 Customization is the most significant appeal of building custom software – you have complete control!
 No need for workarounds, hacks, or unnecessary integrations.
 With custom software, you define the business rules and workflows and then integrate them into the various systems you already use.
 The entire product is built around your specific business.